sile-typesetter/casile/README.md

 CaSILE can be installed and run locally as a standard CLI program if you’re willing to setup the extensive list of [dependencies](#dependencies).

 - Pros: Best (fastest) utilization of system hardware, ability to tinker with the dependencies as their own applications, shell goodies like autocompletion.
-- Cons: System packages typically only support one version at a time, manual installation supports parallel versions but must be instantiated with the appropriate affix (.e.g. `casile make <target>` becomes `casile-vN make <target`).
+- Cons: System packages typically only support one version at a time, manual installation supports parallel versions but must be instantiated with the appropriate affix (.e.g. if installed with `./configure --program-suffix=-vN` then `casile make <target>` becomes `casile-vN make <target>`).

 As an easier alternative to installing all the dependencies yourself, everything may be run prepackaged together [as a single Docker container](#docker-setup).